beardce/EmbeddedLinux/hw06/README.txt

 of the line and the size of the line.

 to run all of these files make sure to use sudo

+// Comments from Prof. Yoder
+// For pygame see exercises/displays/ili9341/pygame
+// Grade:  10/10